jlehikoinen/db-mover/README.md

 Photo Management using Dropbox Core API and Heroku
 ==================================================

 This is the 3rd iteration of my photo and video management solution.
 The first version can be found [here](https://github.com/jlehikoinen/media-management-helper).
 I wanted to have the solution to be independent of running anything at home on a Mac mini and run this completely in the cloud.
 This was also good opportunity to learn how Heroku works and how to interact with Dropbox Core API.
+See the complete photo management solution [here](http://www.trrt.me/#!./md/photo_management.md).

 This version is using [Dropbox Core API  webhooks](https://www.dropbox.com/developers/webhooks/docs) and Python web app running in Heroku.
 The web app part is heavily based on the [Markdown Webhook](https://github.com/dropbox/mdwebhook) example.